kumu/weavr-docs/guides/cant-signin.md

 **My signin link doesn't work**
 - Make sure you are using the sign-in link from the most recent email.
 - Click to send a brand new link from within Weavr.
-- If you are still having issues, email support@weavr.app.
+- If you are still having issues, please send us a message at support@weavr.app.